ArcGIS.com is a web service, just like Google Maps. However, it’s much more powerful.

 - Log into the Lehigh institutional account: https://lu.maps.arcgis.com/home/

-Once you’re logged in, let’s make a map: Go to Content (it appears to the right of Help after you log in)
+Once you’re logged in, let’s make a map: Go to the MAP tab at the top of the page

 Just like in Google Maps, you can add points and paths…but you can also add polygons!
 Arrows!
 Circles!
 Text labels!
 Basically, this web service is made for map-making…Google Maps was just made for some light markup.

 Here I got carried away with the text tool.
-Once you close up the editing (i..e, the ‘Add Features’ dialog), you will see that your new layer is now stacked on top of the basemap.
+Once you close up the editing (i..e, click that small triangle), you will see that your new layer is now stacked on top of the basemap.

 But this just scratches the surface of what can be done.
 The other options under Add are where the real action is.

-- Add Layer from File lets you upload other datasets…unfortunately, not a KML or KMZ file, but other ones that we will be getting into.
+- ADD LAYER FROM FILE lets you upload other datasets…unfortunately, not a KML or KMZ file, but things such as .csv and Excel files.

-- Search for Layers is where the real excitement is.
+- SEARCH FOR LAYERS is where the real excitement is.
 True, in Google Earth you can add layers, just like here.
 However, the layers in ArcGIS are a lot more diverse than the layers in Google Earth AND they’re user-generated.
-For example: Try searching for “Lehigh” – you can see the municipal boundaries in Lehigh county!
-Google Earth doesn’t have that.
-Try searching “cholera” – you get TWO different versions of the John Snow cholera map that we looked at earlier!

-Sharing: Like in Google Maps, you need to Share your map in order to let others see it.
+SHARING: Like in Google Maps, you need to Share your map in order to let others see it.
 This is one instance in which working in a Lehigh account is better than a personal account: You can share a map only to Lehigh users, or even to a sub-group within Lehigh.
-But again: I don’t find this to be too necessary for the kind of work that I do.
+The really cool thing is that you can share your map with just a link!
+ArcGIS hosts your maps for you online.

 As stated up top, ArcGIS.com does a lot more, but if you’ve followed the thread thus far, you’re off to a good start.

-Here’s a recommended activity: Put your Google Earth work online, then import it into ArcGIS.com.
-Once it’s there, mark it up, change the base map – make it a better map, and maybe even a better dataset.
+Here’s a recommended activity: Import your Happy Place KMZ/KML file into ArcGIS online.
+(Go to ADD –> Add Layer from File) Once it’s there, mark it up, change the base map – make it a better map.
 You’ll be pleased with the results.